wiliamsouza/wiliamsouza.github.com/_posts/2020-05-23-part1-iam-oauth-provider.markdown

 export SECRET=1fuv5WVfR7A5BlF0o155H7s5bLgXlwWLhi3Y7pdJ9aJuCdl0XV5Cxgd0tri7nSzC80qyrovh8qFXFHgFAAc0ldPNn5ZYLanxSm1SI1rxlRrWUP591wpHDGa3pSpB6dCZ
 {% endhighlight %}

-The Client Credential flow is more simple than the  Authorization Code flow.
+The Client Credential flow is simpler than the Authorization Code flow.

-We need encode client_id and client_secret as HTTP base authentication encoded in base64 I use the folow code to do that.
+We need to encode client_id and client_secret as HTTP base authentication encoded in base64 I use the following code to do that.

 {% highlight python %}
 >>> import base64